Sameulnsr1/Titanic-Challenge-/README.md

 # Titanic-Challenge-
-#This is my first Data Science project hosted on GitHub
+#This is my first Data Analysis project hosted on GitHub